 At Dext, we’re firm believers that accounting automation tools are a step in the right direction for the industry and its people.
 But we also understand there’s uncertainty and questions that need answering.
 Here, we want to address those and share why accounting technology is a must-have for any accounting firm.

 • Why it’s not here to take your job;

-• How it influences recruitment for accounting practices;
+• How it influences recruitment for an accounting practice;

 • Why firms need to say goodbye to manual accounting;

 • The benefits of using technology in accounting and bookkeeping;

 • How to find your firm’s digital expert.

 Treat this as your handbook for accounting automation: everything you need to know is on this page.
 To get started, let’s take a moment to define what it is we’ll be talking about.

 What is Accounting Automation?